 Not long ago one could find passenger cars with no fuel filters.
 Carburettor took its role, using a built-in filtering sieve.
 It was not really efficient, but it was also not so needed, as the fuel system with carburettor had a quite high tolerance of impurities and low quality of fuel.
 Possible dirt particles did not influence the work of the engine much, and the quality of exhaust gas or precision of fuel dosage was not so important at that time.
 When a carburettor got clogged up, it was enough just to clean it.

 Everything changed once modern petrol engines and diesel engines got more popular.
 Precise injection systems in diesel engines and petrol engines with direct injection require exceptionally precise doses of fuel.
 All aberrations clearly influence the work of the engine, its power and composition of exhaust gas.
 In extreme cases, we can even experience damage to the injection system, and this, in turn, generates huge costs of repair.

 What is the danger of driving with a used-up fuel filter?

-If the dirt particle gets to the high-pressure fuel pump or to injectors, it can damage them.
+If the dirt particle gets to the high-pressure fuel pump or injectors, it can damage them.
 Also, pistons, valves and other elements of the engine, where deposits of burnt impurities can be collected might be damaged.
 Quality of fuel is really important for engines equipped with EGR valves, DPF filters or lambda probes.
-Incorrect composition of exhaust gas results in increased deposits which impair operation of the engine.
-It is worth adding that damaged filter is not able to purify the fuel from water particles, leading to corrosion of engine and fuel system elements.
+Incorrect composition of exhaust gas results in increased deposits which impair the operation of the engine.
+It is worth adding that the damaged filter is not able to purify the fuel from water particles, leading to corrosion of engine and fuel system elements.

 Where is the fuel filter located?